cripperz/share4bucks/readme.txt

 == Other Notes ==

-Don’t have a fun facebook?
+Don't have a fun facebook?
 Create a Facebook Page to build a closer relationship with your audience https://www.facebook.com/pages/create/ý

 What is Facebook fan page?